Bruce Kendall: Coaching

-Kendall is the older brother of Barbara Kendall, who is also an Olympic gold medallist.
-They are the only brother and sister to have achieved this feat for New Zealand.
+Kendall is the older brother of Barbara Kendall, who is also an Olympic gold, Silver and Bronze medallist.
+They are the only brother and sister to both have achieved gold medals for New Zealand.

-Kimberly Birkenfeld

 In 2002 Kimberly Birkenfeld, on a windsurfer, collided with a Yachting New Zealand motorboat driven by Kendall about one nautical mile from the Olympic sailing venue in Athens, Greece.
 Birkenfeld hit the back left hand side of the motorboat, knocking her unconscious.
 Kendall then pulled Birkenfeld on board the motorboat and resuscitated her.
 In hospital, Birkenfeld remained unconscious for 30 days.
 She had suffered severe head and spinal injuries, and remained in hospital for two months.
 Since the accident Birkenfeld now has to rely on a wheelchair for travelling long distances, suffers shortness of breath, and struggles to speak.

 In 2004 she filed a $15 million claim against Kendall and Yachting NZ.
 The High Court limited compensation payable to Birkenfeld to the extent of Yachting NZ's insurance cover of $500,000.
 A stay of proceedings was also issued by the High Court halting Birkenfeld's case.
 In 2008 Birkenfeld unsuccessfully challenged the High Court decision in the Court of Appeal.
 She then appealed her case to the Supreme Court.
 In August 2009 the Supreme Court rejected her appeal.